jbrucker/currency-converter/README.md

     HttpURLConnection conn = (HttpURLConnection)url.openConnection();
 ```
 The `url.openConnection()` method returns a `URLConnection` object.
 For HTTP and HTTPS requests, the actual object is `HttpURLConnection`.
 The HttpURLConnection has extra methods
-such as getting the HTTP response code, so we use a cast.
+such as getting the HTTP response code, so use a cast.

 If the request succeeds, it will return Response Code 200 (OK).
 The
 HttpURLConnection class has named constants for all the response